Menu

 That profit, that owner draw that you’re taking is going to be taxed at a preferential rate.
 You are going to be saving social security and Medicare taxes on that amount.

 Because only your salary is going to have those amounts taken out.
-So you have income taxes on all of your income, but you only have those Social security and Medicare ie FICA taxes or payroll taxes.
+So you have income taxes on all of your income, but you only have those Social Security and Medicare ie FICA taxes or payroll taxes.

 They’re called all different kinds of names, but it’s the same thing.
 You only have that on your salary, not on your owner draws if you are an S Corp.
 It’s different if you’re a Sole Proprietor LLC, but if you’re an S Corp, that’s how it works.

-Can You Hire a Minor child?
+Can You Hire a Minor Child?

 So the other thing that we wanna talk about really quickly before we jump in just to make sure everybody’s on the same page, is whether you can even hire a minor child, meaning a child under 14 or 16 years old because of child labor laws.
 And the answer to that is you actually can, if you are the owner of your business, Then yes, you can employ your child to work within your business at any age.
 So here’s an excerpt from the Department of Labor website that says that family businesses are basically an exemption.